germaniumhq/mopyx/README.md

 wrap multiple model updates into a single `@action`.
 An action method can call other methods, including other `@action`s.

-When when the top most `@action` finishes the rendering will be invoked. mopyx will find out what renderers need to be called, and what computed properties should be updated, in order to get the UI into a consistent state.
+When when the top most `@action` finishes the rendering will be invoked.
+MoPyX will find out what renderers need to be called, and what computed properties should be updated, in order to get the UI into a consistent state.